Why Adam Works Better with $\beta_1 = \beta_2$: The Missing Gradient Scale Invariance Principle: Gradient Scale Dependence of Adam

 \begin{definition} An optimizer is said to be \emph{gradient scale invariant} if $\mathbf{R}_{k} = \tilde{\mathbf{R}}_{k}$ for every iteration $k \geq 0$ and every $\lambda > 0$, where $\mathbf{R}_{k}$ is the update vector corresponding to the gradient $\mathbf{g}_{k}$ and $\tilde{\mathbf{R}}_{k}$ is the update vector corresponding to the rescaled gradient $\lambda \mathbf{g}_{k}$ (with the same internal state at step $k$). \end{definition}

-The most immediate example is RPROP \cite{RPROP}, or its mini-batch version signSGD \cite{SignSGD}, where the updates are given by $\mathbf{R}_{k} = \operatorname{sign}(\mathbf{g}_{k})$ applied coordinate-wise.
+The most immediate examples are RPROP \citep{RPROP} and signSGD \citep{BernsteinSignSGD}, which both rely on coordinate-wise gradient sign information.
+In signSGD, the update direction is given by $\mathbf{R}_{k} = \operatorname{sign}(\mathbf{g}_{k})$ applied coordinate-wise, whereas RPROP additionally adapts coordinate-wise step sizes based on the agreement of gradient signs across consecutive iterations.
 Optimizer variants that rely primarily on signed information or decouple direction from magnitude, such as Lion, Scion and Muon, can also be viewed as enforcing this property in different approximate forms.
 In contrast, standard gradient descent uses $\mathbf{R}_{k} = \mathbf{g}_{k}$, so $\mathbf{R}_{k}$ scales linearly with $\lambda$ under the transformation $\mathbf{g}_{k} \mapsto \lambda \mathbf{g}_{k}$ and is therefore not scale invariant.

 For Adam, the situation is more subtle.
 By construction, Adam combines first and second order moments of the gradient, so the update $\mathbf{R}_{k}$ generally changes when $\mathbf{g}_{k}$ is rescaled and the definition above is not satisfied.
 However, a closer look at the dynamics underlying Adam reveals that for suitable choices of $(\beta_{1},\beta_{2})$ the optimizer behaves as a nearly scale invariant method.
 In the rest of this section this connection is made precise by passing to a continuous time description of Adam and analyzing the resulting flow.